bkanuka/blog/_posts/2014-04-13-drawing-regular-n-gons.md

 \end{align*}
 $$

-However, this does not garuntee that the n-gon's bottom edge will be horizontal (something we'd want for a visually pleasing drawing).
+However, this does not guarantee that the n-gon's bottom edge will be horizontal (something we'd want for a visually pleasing drawing).
 To the above formula, we can apply a starting angle $$t$$ measured from the x-axis.

 $$